Sell Me This Pen – How Should You Respond?

 If you start going into presentation mode, you automatically put yourself into a position of being just another commodity; rather than positioning yourself as a Specialist.

 Most Salespeople go into pitch mode, because they have never been taught any better.

-In our No Cost Sales Masterclass, we teach Sales Professionals a number of key things, such as:
+In our 7 day sales challenge, we teach Sales Professionals a number of key things, such as:

 - Ensure you’re speaking with the decision maker, or learn who they are fast

 - Counter sales objections early, so they don’t come up later